oghogh0/Bacon-Lab/README.md

 <p align="left">
 TRANSFORM the data in the Films database:<br/>
-This function
-    Takes in data stored in Films database
-    Creates dict that maps actor to
-    list of who they acted with
-    """
+This function creates 2 dictionaries.
+One maps an actor to a list of people they have acted with.
+The other maps a movie to the actors in the movie. <br/>

     transformed_data = {}
     transformed_data_actors = {}  # actors map to co-actors
     transformed_data_movies = {}  # movies map to actors acted in movie

     for actor in raw_data:
-        # print(actor)
         if actor[0] != actor[1]:  # not counting self
             if actor[0] in transformed_data_actors:  # if actor in dict
                 transformed_data_actors[actor[0]].add(actor[1])  # set to not repeat